abdohisham12/Weather-Trend-Forecasting/README.md

 ### 2. Run the Analysis
 - Use Jupyter notebooks in the `notebooks/` directory to explore data and perform analysis.
 - Execute scripts in the `src/` folder to preprocess data and train machine learning models.

-### 3. View Results
-- Explore visualizations and performance metrics in the `reports/` folder.
-- Saved models are available in the `models/` directory for reuse.

----

 ## Results